TritonDataCenter/triton/docs/developer-guide/building.md

 ### Importing the images

-If you are using COAL the sdc-smartos and sdc-multiarch images should already be imported.
+If you are using CoaL the sdc-smartos and sdc-multiarch images should already be imported.
 If for some reason your setup does *not* have these images, you'll need to import them.
 Follow the SDC documentation on importing images.
 The images you need are: